Women and girls’ rights in emergencies

 Ensuring that we work with women means that we do not overlook needs or vulnerabilities that are specific to women and girls in emergencies.
 We provide women safe spaces, where women can get access to information and support, and distribute sanitary towels in our emergency response work.

-For new arrivals we provide hygiene kits with wipes, soap and nappies, and places to breastfeed in private.
-For the thousands stuck in Athens or Lesvos our centres give women a space to talk and grieve with those who survived a long and dangerous journey and now face an uncertain future.
+We provided safe spaces in Greece at the height of the refugee crisis in Europe.
+ActionAid’s women’s centres on the island of Lesvos and in Athens provided vital support to traumatized mothers and children fleeing violent conflict in other countries.
+For new arrivals we provided hygiene kits with wipes, soap and nappies, and places to breastfeed in private.
+They gave women a space to talk and grieve with those who survived a long and dangerous journey.

 You may also be interested in